This blog post is part of a series called “CommScope Definitions” in which we will explain common terms in communications network infrastructure.

 SAS is expected to be used first for wide-scale shared wireless broadband use in CBRS, but it could play a significant role in managing spectrum for future 5G networks.

 CommScope is developing its own SAS and ESC solutions.
-To learn more about CommScope’s role in CBRS, check out this recent interview I did.
+To learn more about CommScope’s role in CBRS, check out this interview on spectrum management I did.
 Leave me a comment with any questions.